davebr/davebr.github.com/coderdojo/html/lesson1/index.markdown

 </html>
 ```

-Don’t worry, you don’t need to understand the above, we’ll explain it in a little while.
+Don't worry, you don't need to understand the above, we'll explain it in a little while.

 Once you have it typed in save the file into the lesson1 folder you created and call it page1.html (the .html is important as it tells the browser it is a html page).

 Now open your browser and press ctrl o (cmd o on a mac) file the page1.html file and press open.
 You should see a web page with Hello World!! on it.
-If you don’t check the steps above or call for help!
+If you don't check the steps above or call for help!

 ### Explanation